ROCm/amdgpu-docs/docs/install/package-manager-index.rst

 ******************************************************************************

-The documentation in this section describes installation instructions for the AMD GPU Driver (amdgpu), which enables support for AMD accelerators on Linux systems.
+The documentation in this section describes installation instructions for the AMD GPU Driver (amdgpu), which enables support for AMD GPUs on Linux systems.
 You can install the driver using your Linux distribution's package manager.

 .. important::

    Review the :doc:`Linux system requirements
    <rocm-install-on-linux:reference/system-requirements>` for a list of supported
-   AMD Instinct accelerators, Linux distributions, and any compatibility notices.
+   AMD Instinct GPUs, Linux distributions, and any compatibility notices.

 Select the install instructions for your operating system